 - prolonged or frequent erections

-Other factors that may prevent you from being a good candidate for the gel include:
+Other factors that may prevent you from being a good candidate for testosterone gel include:

 - sleep apnea